 Consensual “Standstills” as Part of an Initial Informal and Consensual Process

-In principle, consensual “standstills” and waivers may be used at the very first step of informal and consensual restructuring process and they are highly recommended by best practice mainly because a negotiation phase is necessary for the debtor to choose the right tools to restructure its indebtedness.
+In principle, consensual “standstills” and waivers may be used at the very first step of an informal and consensual restructuring process and they are highly recommended mainly because a negotiation phase is necessary for the debtor to choose the right tools to restructure its indebtedness.